kbob/kerfburn/front/thruport/README.md

 ## Suspend Mode

-In order to download new firmware to the back end, there will be a way to tell thruport to close the serial port temporarily.
+In order to download new firmware to the back end, thruport can be suspended.
+When suspended, the daemon closes the serial port and waits to be resumed before reopening it.

-There will be a mode to suspend thruport to download new firmware.
-That will look something like this.
+The suspend command looks like this.  `avrdude` is the *AVR Downloader/UploaDEr*.

 > **$** thruport suspend avrdude args...

-If the thruport daemon is not already running, this command just execs avrdude (or whatever program is specified).
+If the thruport daemon is not already running, this command will just exec avrdude (or whatever program is specified).
 If thruport ia already running, it tells the daemon to close the USB serial descriptor, runs avrdude, waits for it to exit, then tells the daemon to reopen the descriptor.

 ## Control